Mental Imagery Therapy for Autism (MITA), an early-intervention application for children with ASD, is currently being

 For more information, please visit www.imagiration.com or contact us at imagiration(at)gmail(dot)com

-*News Release by IMAGIRATION, LLC: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (IMAGIRATION, LLC).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.